chriscross12324/PersonalProjects/README.md

 # Personal Projects
-A Showcase of all my released personal projects over the past years.
+A Showcase of all my personal projects over the past years.
 More recent projects are higher on the list (showcase decending by year started)

 ## [Spectrum](https://www.linkedin.com/posts/chris-coulthard_community-mobile-desktop-activity-6861842760228585472-Mj-Z?utm_source=share&utm_medium=member_desktop)
 ###### Description